Transport in Armenia: Aerial tramways

 The Wings of Tatev is currently the world's longest reversible aerial tramway which holds the record for longest non-stop double-track cable car and is located in the town of Halidzor.

 In October 2019, it was announced that investors were interested in creating an aerial tramway in the capital, Yerevan.
+There was previously a cable car in Yerevan that went from the top of Nalbandyan Street to Nork Marash, which was closed after a fatal accident.
+Alaverdi also had a working cable car from the area by the post office in the center of Alaverdi, taking passengers to the top of the Debed Canyon cliffs, to the neighborhood of Sarahart which closed in 2016 due to financial difficulties.

 International transport agreements

 Armenia cooperates in various international transport-related organizations and agreements, including the following: